Office parties: do you know your responsibilities? | CFIB

 As an employer, you have a legal obligation to ensure the health and safety of your employees, including during and after a business-related social event.

 In the case of an accident, you can be held responsible, not only for injuries caused by or to employees who leave work-related social events intoxicated, but also to anyone who might be harmed by one of your employees.
+(Note that in Quebec, the automobile insurance system prevents civil suits in the case of a car accident)

 The safest course of action would be to never allow any drinking at company parties, but that may prove quite unpopular with your staff.